aragon/dao-templates/kits/beta-base/readme.md

 - On success it will emit a `DeployInstance(dao, token)` event.
 - Requires `cacheOwner` to send this transaction too.

-Then see each template documentation for each specific transactions.
+Then see each template's documentation for their own specific transactions.

 ## ENS, APM and aragonID